 - Transmission of the order details to the warehouse.

 - Transportation of goods from the warehouse to the final users.

 - At last, the product is delivered to the customer.

 The process of the outbound logistics of intangible goods is different than the regular outbound logistics of tangible goods.
-As a customer is called at the service station in order to provide him or her the access to the intangible goods.
+As the customer is called at the service station to provide him or her access to the intangible goods.

 |Outbound Logistics||Inbound Logistics|

 |Outbound logistic is the movement of final products produced from the company store house to the final user of the product.||Inbound Logistic is the movement of the raw material and parts to produce the final product in a manufacturing firm.|

 |The outbound logistic is related to channel of distribution and customer service.||The inbound logistic is related to procurement and material management.|

 |The outbound logistic is an interaction between the firm sending out the final products and the users of products.||The inbound logistic is an interaction between the suppliers of the raw material and the manufacturing firm.|

 |The main focus of outbound logistic is on the movement of the final products from the manufacturing firm to the users of the product.||The main focus of inbound logistic is on the movement of the raw material and parts required for the manufacturing of final products.|